 STEP 2 – Building a Fruit Battery

-Next up we started linking the fruit.
+Next up we started linking the pumpkins and squash.
 This is the connecting of the cells in our battery.

 We started by linking the pumpkins to each other.
 To link the fruit run an alligator clip from the copper plate on the first pumpkin to the zinc plate on the second pumpkin.
 Then touch the multimeter to the zinc plate on the first pumpkin and copper plate on the second pumpkin to see how your voltage output has changed with two cells.